 Denver Traumatic Brain Injury Attorney

-- What are the different types of traumatic brain injuries?
+- What are the most common types of traumatic brain injuries?

-- What are the symptoms of a traumatic brain injury?
+- What are common symptoms and long term effects of traumatic brain injuries?

 Traumatic injuries vary according to the nature and strength of the impact on the head, with effects that range from mild to severe, to life-changing or fatal.
 Each of these types of injuries has a range of consequences.